 Standing 25 meters (82ft) in height, Ravana Falls is one of the widest waterfalls in SriLanka.

-If you want to enjoy a swim in the chilling waters, this is the place you should go in Ella.
-But, make sure you’re safe because the rocks are slippery and during the wet season the water could be rough as well.
+If you want to enjoy a swim in the chilling waters, this is the place you should go to Ella.
+But, make sure you’re safe because the rocks are slippery, and during the wet season, the water could be rough as well.

-The caves behind this waterfall was the place where King Ravana kept the Princess hidden.
+The caves behind this waterfall were the place where King Ravana kept the Princess hidden.